frictionlessdata/datapackage-pipelines/README.md

 This class should inherit from `GeneratorBase` and should implement two methods:

-- `generate_pipeline` - which receives the source description and returns a list of pipeline steps
+- `generate_pipeline` -
+   which receives the source description and returns an iterator of tuples of the form `(id, details)`.
+   `id` might be a pipeline id, in which case details would be an object containing the pipeline definition.
+   If `id` is of the form `:module:`, then the details are treated as a source spec from the specified module.
+This way a generator a generator might generate other source specs.
 - `get_schema` - which should return a JSON Schema for validating the source description's structure

 #### Example